-DFE guidelines state that the following activities would be classified as unauthorised:
+DFE quidelines state that the following activities would be classified as unauthorised:

 - minding the house;

 - caring for relatives;

 - awaiting repair people;

 - shopping;

-a birthday or family celebration.
+- a birthday or family celebration.

-There are clearly some grey areas.
-The DFE guidelines look at the area of Special Occasions and make clear that only truly exceptional occasions should be classified as authorised; for example, absence resulting from a pupil attending the graduation of an older brother or sister could be counted as authorised; a birthday treat to a theme park would not.
+In the case of special occasions, only truly exceptional occasions will be classified as authorised; for example, absence resulting from a pupil attending the graduation of an older brother or sister may be counted as authorised; a birthday treat to a theme park will not.